conradakunga/Blog/_posts/2026-02-18-beware-passing-around-images-can-lead-to-unexpected-runtime-exceptions.md

 ![objectInUser](../images/2026/02/objectInUser.png)

-The stack-trace is as follows:
+The stacktrace is as follows:

 ```plaintext
 at System.Drawing.Graphics.FromImage(Image image)